 How to Become a Travel Agent

-You don’t need a specific career background to become a travel agent.
-So if you’re looking into how to become a travel agent for a fresh career start, that’s totally OK.
+You don’t need a specific employment background to become a travel agent, so if you’re looking for a fresh career start, that’s totally OK.
 You have to start somewhere on your path to becoming a travel agent, and the sooner you jump in, the sooner you’ll build your client base.
-On the other hand, if you’re hoping to parlay your experience in a semi-related industry, be it marketing or hospitality, that can help because you’ll have even more context for your new career.
-Either way, working as a travel agent can be a rewarding career path (with some fun perks), so here’s what you need to know to become a travel agent.
+On the other hand, if you’re hoping to parlay your experience in a semi-related industry, be it marketing or hospitality, that can help because you’ll have even more context for your new gig.
+Either way, this can be a rewarding career path (with some fun perks), so here’s what you need to know to become a travel agent.

 While some four-year colleges, community colleges, and trade schools offer tourism certifications, it is not a requirement for those trying to become a travel agent.
 Certificates of tourism can be very helpful, but so can previous training in marketing, hospitality, or even event planning.
 Ultimately, your knowledge of destinations, sales, itinerary planning, and booking software will be crucial for your career as a travel agent.